Johann Sebastian Bach: 19th century

 In 1850 the Bach-Gesellschaft (Bach Society) was founded to promote Bach's music.
 The Society chose Wie schön leuchtet der Morgenstern, BWV 1 as the first composition in the first volume of the Bach-Gesellschaft Ausgabe (BGA).
 Robert Schumann, the publisher of the Neue Zeitschrift für Musik, Thomaskantor Moritz Hauptmann, and the philologist Otto Jahn initiated this first complete edition of Bach's works a century after his death.
 Its first volume was published in 1851, edited by Hauptmann.
 In the second half of the 19th century, the Society published a comprehensive edition of his works.
-In 1854, Bach was deemed one of the Three Bs by Peter Cornelius, the others being Beethoven and Hector Berlioz.
+In 1854, Bach was deemed one of the Three Bs by Peter Cornelius, the others being Beethoven and Berlioz.
 (Hans von Bülow later replaced Berlioz with Brahms.)
 From 1873 to 1880 Philipp Spitta published Johann Sebastian Bach, the standard work on Bach's life and music.
 During the 19th century, 200 books were published on Bach.
 By the end of the century, local Bach societies were established in several cities, and his music had been performed in all major musical centres.
+In 1870, Friedrich Nietzsche wrote to Erwin Rohde: "This week I heard the St. Matthew Passion three times and each time I had the same feeling of immeasurable admiration.
+One who has completely forgotten Christianity truly hears it here as Gospel."
 In 19th-century Germany, Bach was coupled with nationalist feeling.
 In England, Bach was coupled with a revival of religious and Baroque music.
 By the end of the century, Bach was firmly established as one of the greatest composers, recognised for both his instrumental and his vocal music.